 As more people embrace a waste-free lifestyle, we’ll prioritize a new brand of responsible consumerism that thrives on sustainability rather than reckless production.
 Here are 15 simple tips on ways to reduce waste at home, school, and office:

 1. BUY REUSABLE ITEMS

-We also have the option of using cloth diapers and menstrual cups, which are great ways to reduce waste in your household.
-In the end, reusable versions of all these things will both save us money and reduce our garbage output.
+We also have the option of using things like cloth diapers and menstrual cups, which are great ways to reduce waste in your household.
+In the end, reusable versions of all these things will both save us money and reduce our garbage output considerably.

 2. USE COMPOSTABLE ITEMS